rnietoe/Training/docs/AWS/09-Applications.md

 **visibility timeout**: time while message is invisible during processing. maximum VisibilityTimeout is 12 hours.
 The default visibility timeout for a message is 30 seconds.
 The minimum is 0 seconds

-**long polling**: retrieve messages from SQS queues , reducing the number of empty responses
+**long polling**: retrieve messages from SQS queues, reducing the number of empty responses
     setting `ReceiveMessageWaitTimeSeconds` default value = 0 ?

 attribute `DelaySeconds`: When a new message is added to the SQS queue, it will be hidden from consumer instances for a fixed period.